MicroFocus/sv-demos/weather-forecast/README.md

 Now stop the learning by pressing _Enter_ within the console running the _sv-capture_ tool.

-The learned model is located witihn the `learned-model` directory.
+The learned model is located within the `learned-model` directory.
 You can check and modify learned scenarios and data.

 Simulate the learned model by running: